 The Hospice Care Center opened on the 4th floor of Wayne HealthCare in Greenville, Ohio.
 We felt there was a need in the community for inpatient hospice services.
 Our Hospice Care Center is available for short-term General Inpatient Care to manage uncontrollable symptoms, adjust medications, and provide education and support to transition patients on the next phase of their journey.

 State of the Heart Hospice became known as State of the Heart Care.

 After months of research, deep conversations and strategizing, State of the Heart Care relaunched as EverHeart Hospice.
 EverHeart Hospice encompasses a rich history in the Hospice field and has always maintained its roots by honoring life with trusted care.

 Hospice is not a place, a building, an agency, or something tangible you can see and touch.
-Hospice is a concept, an attitude about end of life.Joy Marchal, First Director
+Hospice is a concept, a feeling, a belief, an attitude about end-of-life care.Pam Pohlman, Social Worker